xerostomus/morseovka/README.md

 # morseovka
 Program to learn morse code written in Bash - in Czech langugage

-At the time present it is written in Czech language as it is intended for my children and their friend.
+At the time present it is written in Czech language as it is intended for my children and their friends.
 Occasionally I will translate it into English - if anybody is interested.

 The main idea: The sound of morse code is created via command sox according to a script, then it is replayed, so it sounds good despite it is created in Bash.